 The WFA's Youtube channel has a splendid talk given by Mark Smith entitled For Valour: The Victoria Cross

-Also on the WFA's Youtube channel are two presentations, both given by Dr Spencer Jones in which he discusses other actions, and the broader perspective in 1915.
+Also on The Western Front Association's Youtube channel are two presentations, both given by Dr Spencer Jones in which he discusses other actions, and the broader perspective in 1915.